-Part of the USA Volleyball Coaches Accreditation Program Level II (CAP II) requirements is that coaches write an article for publication.
+Part of the USA Volleyball Coaches Accreditation Program Level II (CAP II) requirements (when that was a thing) was that coaches write an article for publication.
 One such article was posted on the USAV website titled Recipe for a Setter by Peggy Kane-Hopton.
 In it, Peggy presents what she considers the five key characteristics of a good setter.

 - Athletic ability and touch

 One might be inclined to merge #1 and #5, but I think pretty much they all capture the main elements.
 They basically match what I talk about in the post Picking a Setter.

 In the first section Peggy says “The setter’s most important skill is the ability to get to the ball.”
 A quick touch is the next important thing.
 This reminds me of a question posed to me by a former teammate, then a Division I coach at our alma mater.
 A few years back he asked if I would rate good feet or good hands higher for a setter.
 I said feet, and thus agree with Peggy.
 He said hands.